 5. Bring ID, you’ll need it to get into the venue or buy alcohol.

 6. Pick a central meeting point: essential if you’re with friends or a larger group and get separated.

 7. Shoes: wear comfy shoes (avoid heels) and if it’s rainy consider investing in a decent pair of knee-high gumboots to help you through the mud.

 8. Get covered: a poncho or rain jacket can protect you from the elements.

 9. Clothes: stay away from anything too fancy.
 Rips, tears, stains and sweat are common festival clothing killers.

 10. Be sun smart and use sunscreen, wear a hat and slip on your sunnies to protect yourself from the summer sun.

 YHA Auckland City

-Bright, super clean, modern, and friendly, this is one of the most central hostels in Wellington.
-Our 5 Star Gold Qualmark-rated backpackers comes flush with two kitchens, ample communal areas, and an on-site espresso bar.
-Handy!
+YHA Wellington is one of the best-located backpacker hostels in town, complete with two kitchens, vibrant communal spaces, and an on-site espresso bar.

 DOC Short Walks